USAFORUNHCRhive/turkana-grid-mapping/README.md

 Clone this repo and install the conda environment
 ```
+git clone <REPO-URL>
 cd <REPO-NAME>
 conda env create -f environment.yml
 conda activate gridmapper
 ```
+Requirements:
+- Linux recommended (environment includes Linux-specific packages).
+- NVIDIA GPU with CUDA 11.7 (8GB+ VRAM recommended).
+- For CPU-only users or Windows/Mac users, see Tips in the tutorial for adjustments to the environment.

 ### Directory Structure
 ```